rtk-rs/rinex-cli/README.md

 git clone https://github.com/rtk-rs/rinex-cli
 ```

-If you're interested in running one of the demos, you will need the data submodule:
+If you're interested in running one of the demos, you should enable all features
+and should download our example data set:

 ```bash
 git clone --recurse-submodules https://github.com/rtk-rs/rinex-cli
 ```

-This will build and install the stripped binary to `${HOME}/.cargo/bin`, which
-is usally defined in the ${PATH}.
-Because our examples span all applications, you should
-activate `--all-features`:
+To install in the default location, in this example activating all features,
+you should run this:

 ```bash
-cargo install --all-features --path .
+cargo install --all-features --path . rinex-cli --version

-rinex-cli --version

 which rinex-cli